instructlab/taxonomy/README.md

     - `answer`: Specify the desired answer from the model.
 Each `qna.yaml` file needs at least three question and answer pairs per `context` chunk with a maximum word count of 250 words.
 - `document_outline`: Describe an overview of the document your submitting.
 - `document`: The source of your knowledge contribution.
-  - `repo`: The URL to your repository that holds your knowledge markdown files.
+  - `repo`: The URL to your repository that holds your knowledge files.
-  - `commit`: The SHA of the commit in your repository with your knowledge markdown files.
+  - `commit`: The SHA of the commit in your repository with your knowledge files.
-  - `patterns`: A list of glob patterns specifying the markdown files in your repository.
+  - `patterns`: A list of glob patterns specifying the files in your repository.
 Any glob pattern that starts with `*`, such as `*.md`, must be quoted due to YAML rules.
 For example, `"*.md"`.

 ### Knowledge: YAML examples